datacommonsorg/docsite/datasets/Biomedical.md

 ### [U.S. National Institutes of Health: National Library of Medicine](https://www.nlm.nih.gov/)

 #### [Medical Subject Headings (MeSH)](https://meshb.nlm.nih.gov/search)
-MeSH is a "thesaurus is a controlled and hierarchically-organized vocabulary produced by the National Library of Medicine.
+"The Medical Subject Headings (MeSH) thesaurus is a controlled and hierarchically-organized vocabulary produced by the National Library of Medicine.
 It is used for indexing, cataloging, and searching of biomedical and health-related information".
 Data Commons includes the Descriptor, Concept, and Term elements of MeSH as described [here](https://www.nlm.nih.gov/mesh/xml_data_elements.html).

 This data is from the National Library of Medicine (NLM) and is not subject to copyright and is freely reproducible as stated in the [NLM’s copyright policy](https://www.nlm.nih.gov/web_policies.html).
 This data was formatted for Data Commons through a collaboration with Dr. Sergio Baranzini’s group at UCSF.